 Historically, women have used embroidery as a creative outlet for coping with the challenges of life.
 On towels and tablecloths, reflections of household chores and alphabets for learning were carefully stitched.
 This pastime was a common part of women’s domestic life.

-One of the gifts of having a child with severe disabilities is the realization that there are inherent needs to being human.
 We are born with feelings that create the need for love, security and companionship.
 Through my work I am sharing my discovery that what can save you is right next to you or inside you.
 As I stitch, I am not only recreating intimate moments but I am working to make sense of what is now my life.